TBD54566975/developer.tbd.website/README.md

 This is required when running the tests, for instance via `pnpm test`.

+### XCode Installation

+[XCode](https://developer.apple.com/xcode/) is Apple's development toolkit, and is used for both IDE and runtime for Swift examples.
+Install via the site link for your platform.

+This optional prereq is required only when running the `pnpm test:swift` command.
+Once Swift tests are in place, we'll add the Swift environment to the `pnpm test` lifecycle and this will be a required prereq.

 ## Running online environment
 Interested in contributing instantly?
 You can make your updates directly without cloning in the running CodeSandbox environment.

 [![Button to edit in CodeSandbox environment](https://assets.codesandbox.io/github/button-edit-lime.svg)](https://codesandbox.io/p/github/TBD54566975/developer.tbd.website/main)

 ## Getting Started